kaidez/typescript-duck-simulator/notes.md

 * ...use `extends` to have classes inherit from other classes and interfaces but use `implements` to have a classes "inherit" from interfaces?

 * use `void` when a property doesn't have a specific type.

+* TypeScript can guess types...read up on "typescript type inferance" to learn more